alnkesq/AppViewLite/docs/Configuration.md

 ## Main settings

 * `APPVIEWLITE_DIRECTORY`: Where to store the data.
 Defaults to `~/BskyAppViewLiteData`
+* `APPVIEWLITE_ADDITIONAL_DIRECTORIES`: Optional additional data directories (perhaps stored on different volumes) that complement `APPVIEWLITE_DIRECTORY`.
+When AppViewLite needs to read a file, it will first check if it exists in `APPVIEWLITE_DIRECTORY`, if it doesn't exist there, it will check the corresponding subfolders of each additional directory (if any files are missing altogether, AppViewLite will refuse to start).
+You can manually move large files or directories from the main `APPVIEWLITE_DIRECTORY` (for example, stored on fast solid storage) to an additional data directory (for example, stored on larger but slower rotating drives).
+Moving files requires scheduled downtime.
 * `APPVIEWLITE_PLC_DIRECTORY_BUNDLE`: Path to an optional parquet file for quick bootstraping of the PLC directory data.
 * `APPVIEWLITE_WIKIDATA_VERIFICATION`: Path to an optional parquet file with the official websites of the entities on Wikidata.
 * `APPVIEWLITE_BADGE_OVERRIDE_PATH`: Path to an optional text file with badge overrides (format: `didOrHandle,badgeKind[,url[,tooltipDescription]]`) where `badgeKind` can be `verified-generic`, `verified-organization`, `verified-government` or `none`.
 Will be live-reloaded if it changes.